 The Burj Khalifa in Dubai is currently the world’s tallest building, standing at 828 meters (2,717 feet).
 The building reached completion in 2010 with a total of 163 floors.
 Many people come to the UAE to visit the Burj Khalifa and take in the incredible views from the top, including the city of Dubai and the Arabian Gulf.

-The UAE has one of the highest GDP per capita in the world, at $37497.58.
-Such a high GDP per capita reflects the UAE’s extensive oil and gas reserves, high-income level, well-developed infrastructure, and thriving non-oil economy.
+The UAE has one of the highest GDP per capita in the world.
+This reflects the UAE’s extensive oil and gas reserves, high-income level, well-developed infrastructure, and thriving non-oil economy.

 The country is also home to the world’s largest mall (Dubai Mall), the tallest hotel (Gevora Hotel), the biggest Ferris wheel (Dubai Eye), and the longest driverless metro system, at over 46 miles long.